Market Participants May Be Watching for Further Downside Potential in the Canadian Dollar Against the U.S. Dollar

 - U.S. PMI (Purchasing Managers' Index)

-European currencies rose against the yen after yesterday’s release of the July EU employment statistics showed that the unemployment rate remained unchanged from the previous month’s 6.2%.The euro/yen pair rose from 171.778 to 172.546.
-An uptrend has emerged along the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the 10-period MA is providing support at the lower end while candlesticks are turning upward, and on the daily chart, the pair is approaching the level where last month’s high was set.
+European currencies rose against the yen after yesterday’s release of the July employment statistics for the eurozone showed that the unemployment rate remained unchanged from the previous month’s 6.2%.The euro/yen pair rose from 171.778 to 172.546, establishing an uptrend along the 20-period moving average (MA) on the hourly chart.
+On the 4-hour chart, the 10-period MA is providing support at the lower end while candlesticks are turning upward; on the daily chart, the pair is approaching the level where it hit a new high last month.